-In the event of an increase in financing costs or money market the duration on lending with floating interest-rate is estimated to be 0.06 or 0.12 in the event of a decrease.
-Asymmetry occurs because of the ability to await to cut interest rate on the lending portfolio in the event of a decrease.
+The duration of lending with floating interest rates is estimated be 0.06 with an increase in money market rates and 0.12 with a decrease.
+This asymmetry arises because of the ability to wait with cutting interest rates on the mortgage portfolio in the event of a decrease.